Overview of COVID-19 and Mechanical Ventilation

 Benefits of tracheostomy during COVID-19 is that tracheostomy may accelerate weaning.
 Faster weaning can free up ventilator equipment, careproviders, and higher acuity beds.

 Another significant benefit is that the patient will be in a closed system.
 When the cuff is inflated airflow and aerosols are maintained within the tubing.
 It also offers the ability to reduce sedation requirements, which can reduce sedation related delirium, improve patient comfort, provide less intensive nursing care and potentially a lower level of care.
+Prolonged intubation may also be related to increased laryngeal injury including tracheal stenosis.

 Percutaneous, Surgical or Hybrid Tracheostomy?